FelTheFirst/Creating-a-Persistent-Kali-Linux-Bootable-USB/README.md

   This step is critical to ensuring your Kali Linux Live USB works properly with persistence enabled.
 Follow these instructions carefully:

    1. From the Device dropdown menu, choose the USB drive you want to use.
-ALL DATA ON THIS DEVICE WILL BE PERMENANTLY EREASED
+ALL DATA ON THIS DEVICE WILL BE PERMANENTLY ERASED.
    PLEASE SELECT WITH CAUTION.

    2. Click the SELECT button next to Boot Selection, and navigate to the Kali Linux Live ISO file you downloaded in Step 1.